AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 To accept an invitation, follow these steps:

-1. Open the email from OSIsoft Cloud Services Operations, read the instructions, and select the VIEW COMMUNITY INVITE link.
+1. Open the email from OSIsoft Cloud Services, read the instructions, and select the VIEW COMMUNITY INVITE link.

 1. If prompted, enter the tenant ID or tenant alias of the tenant from which you want to share data and select **Continue**.
 You must be a Tenant Administrator to accept the invitation.